 As most people ask when starting astrophotography as a hobby, we wonder what the cheapest camera for astrophotography is that a beginner could use easily and get good results from.
 Later on, when we become more knowledgeable and experienced, we may upgrade to something more expensive.
 In this article, I’ll give you the benefit of my first couple of years of experience using different cameras and the results I’ve had so far.

-The best cheap camera for astrophotography is an older DSLR such as a Canon or Nikon.
-It is very cheap to buy one of these new or second-hand.
-You may have a DSLR camera already, in which case no need to buy anything expensive.
+The cheapest camera for astrophotography is an older DSLR, such as a Canon or Nikon.
+It is very cheap to buy one of these, new or second-hand.
+You may have a DSLR camera already, in which case there is no need to buy anything expensive.
 Another alternative is to use your phone, although this is not ideal.

 Do You Need an Expensive Camera for Astrophotography?

-The best option, in my opinion, is to use a cheaper, older DSLR either second-hand, refurbished, or one you already have.
+In my opinion, the best option is to use a cheaper, older DSLR, either second-hand, refurbished, or one you already have.
 Using a mobile phone is clunky at best.
-It can be done but why?
+It can be done, but why?

 Click this link to find out if you need a special camera for astrophotography.

 In my experience, it is best to start astrophotography with a cheaper camera.
 You won’t be able to use a more expensive model properly anyway until you have experience and acquire an understanding of astrophotography, so it’s best to start simply.